 Research

-This English-taught Master’s specialisation in Tourism and Culture builds on the expertise of an active group of about 15 scholars who work together in the Radboud research group Tourism, Travel and Text, the largest research group on tourism in Dutch arts faculties.
-Within this group, senior and junior scholars from different disciplines – literature, art history, history and anthropology – discuss their current research projects, invite (inter)national guest, organise conferences and prepare collective publications.
+This English-taught Master’s specialisation in Tourism and Culture builds on the expertise of an active group of about 15 scholars who work together in the Radboud research group Intercultural Dynamics, in which tourism and migration are important theme.
+Within this group, senior and junior scholars from different disciplines – literature, art history, history and antropology – discuss their current research projects, invite (inter)national guests, organise conferences and prepare collective publications.

 The fascinating interaction between literary and (audio)visual representations of what tourists want to see, what the tourism industry wants tourists to see, what tourist actually experience and how their behaviour is perceived by host societies is one of the recurrent themes in discussions within this research group.